apache-hb/simcoe-project/src/server/docs/guess.md

 ### 6100 - oraagent
 seems to be http traffic

+### 6100 - ipv6 ons
+alot of open sockets on 6100 but very little traffic, i guess its not enabled yet.

 ### 6200 - ipv4 ons
 encrypted with tls, this is the notification service. why is this encrypted when nothing else is?